frjanibo/Stream/README.md

 How it works
 ------------
 Stream is actually two parts:
-* _Stream_: the modified XBMCtorrent addon written in Python.
+* 'Stream': the modified XBMCtorrent addon written in Python.
 * `torrent2http`: a custom bittorrent client written in Go and leveraging libtorrent-rasterbar, that turns magnet links into HTTP endpoints, using sequential downloading.

-If you feel adventurous, you can find the `torrent2http` and `libtorrent-go` sources at:
+If you feel adventurous, you can find the `torrent2http` and `libtorrent-go` sources by steeve at:
 * https://github.com/steeve/libtorrent-go
 * https://github.com/steeve/torrent2http